sid88in/serverless-appsync-plugin/README.md

 This command will deploy all AppSync resources in the same CloudFormation template used by the other serverless resources.

+* Providing the `--conceal` option will conceal the API keys from the output when the authentication type of `API_KEY` is used.

 ### `serverless graphql-playground`

 This command will start a local graphql-playground server which is connected to your AppSync endpoint.
 The required options for the command are different depending on your AppSync authenticationType.